-- A) Jason Swift will serve as the chair of Teaching, Learning, and Assessment Committee for the 2022-2023 Academic Year - B) SEI data collection, review and revision timeline - C) Revised Classroom Video Taping/Live Streaming proposed policy - 6.
+- A) Jason Swift will serve as the chair of Teaching, Learning, and Assessment Committee for the 2022-2023 Academic Year - B) SEI data collection, review and revision timeline A subcommittee within the Teaching, Learning, and Assessment Committee is working on a revision timeline process and they are identifying the basic data components to collect.
+Chair Swift intends to bring that revision and review process before Senate in April. - C) Revised Classroom Video Taping/Live Streaming proposed policy Chair Swift stated that the committee was still working on the proposed policy sent back to the committee for revision in June 2021.
+(See President Kelly's Response to the June 11, 2021 Faculty Senate Meeting Minutes) - 6.
 Old Business - 7.
 New Business - 8.
-Announcements - A) The CookWest cookbook supporting the HelpWest Employee Benevolence Fund is again available for pre-order through April 8, 2022 with books printed and available for pickup by April 25, 2022. - 9.
+Announcements - A) The CookWest cookbook supporting the HelpWest Employee Benevolence Fund is again available for pre-order through April 8, 2022 with books printed and available for pickup by April 25, 2022.
+This will likely be the last time that the cookbook is available for the foreseeable future. - 9.
 Adjournment